 - Clear explanation of why it cancelled or non-renewed your policy

 Where to find other policies to cover your home

 Ask your agent to help you find other coverage.
 If they can't find other coverage for you, they can get you a quote through the Washington FAIR (Fair Access to Insurance Requirements) Plan (www.wafairplan.com).
 It provides basic property insurance up to $1.5 million to people who can't get coverage.

 What happens if I have a home loan and can't find homeowner coverage?

 If you don't have homeowner insurance (which is generally required by your loan agreement), your lender can buy its own coverage to protect its investment in your house.
-But it's expensive and they add the cost to your mortgage payments.
-And, this coverage only protects your lender, not you.
+This is typically expensive and it adds the cost to your mortgage payments.
+Please note, this coverage only protects your lender, not you.